strapi/documentation/docusaurus/docs/dev-docs/deployment/digitalocean.md

 Firewall is active and enabled on system startup
 ```

 Your Strapi project is now installed on your **Droplet**.
-You have a few more steps prior to being able to access Strapi and [create your first user](/dev-docs/quick-start).
+You have a few more steps prior to being able to access Strapi and [creating your first user](/dev-docs/quick-start).

-You will next need to [install and configure PM2 Runtime](#install-and-configure-pm2-runtime).

 ### Install and configure PM2 Runtime